[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 - ・ Due to Shinto rituals, Mr. Nagakura may not be able to guide you.

-・As it is a sacred place, please refrain from gorgeous or exposed clothing.
+・As it is a sacred place, please refrain from wearing gorgeous or exposed clothes.

 ・If there is an alarm at 7:00 am on the day of the tour, the program will be canceled.